[Article written in 2013, and edited in 2019. Photos are from 2013.]

 Imagine the teachings of Jesus being applied to the question: “when meeting a pretty transgender girl, what would Jesus do?”
-A likely answer would hardly be “beat her face to a pulp.”
+A likely answer would hardly be: “beat her face to a pulp.”
 Rather, such violence is as anti-Jesus an agenda as I could imagine — and there’s no way that any Christian can in good conscience conclude otherwise.

-Meanwhile, if you’re transgender and at increased risk for anti-transgender violence, do something about it, personally.
-Arm yourself, effectively remove the moral high ground of the criminal, move away — whatever it takes.
+Another suggestion: arm yourself and be clear that you have the moral high ground as to the right of self-defense.
 Violence against transgender people is astronomically high relative to how small a group we are.
-Don’t become one more news story that begins with:
+Try to avoid becoming one more news story that begins with:

 “The mangled body of a transgender girl was found …”

 As an example, I own a variety of firearms, each optimized for a particular type of threat.
 I have a concealed carry weapons permit.
 I have undergone personalized training with a transgender-friendly former Marine who now specializes in professional personal protection.
-I’ve taken enough Judo and Karate classes to be able to put these skills to good use.
+I’ve taken enough Judo and Karate classes to be able to put these skills to use.
 I’m clear that I have the right to a vigorous self-defense and I am always alert and ready to exercise it even if it were to get me into legal trouble.
 I also make a point of favoring rational jurisdictions where my right to self-defense is officially accepted — which is one more reason why I’ve chosen to live where I do.